brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/3_BotServices/demos/2_SemanticModelSharepoint.md

     <img width="550" alt="image" src="https://github.com/user-attachments/assets/a9261c2f-1605-4656-af43-4e6da93ba289">

+## How to accessing the Semantic Index

+Find below more information about how to access the Semantic Index, like within your custom chatbots or through Copilot:

 1. **Using Azure AI Search**: Azure AI Search can be used to index SharePoint content and provide semantic search capabilities.
    - Set Up Azure AI Search: Create an Azure Cognitive Search service in the Azure portal.
    - Configure SharePoint Indexer: